spacelift-io/user-documentation/docs/integrations/api.md

 ## Viewing the GraphQL Schema

 Our GraphQL schema is self-documenting.
-The best way to view the latest documentation is using a dedicated GraphQL client like [Insomnia](https://insomnia.rest) or [GraphiQL](https://github.com/skevy/graphiql-app). _Note: As of the writing of these examples, the latest version of Postman does not currently support viewing GraphQL Schemas from a URL, but does support autocompletion._
+The best way to view the latest documentation is using a dedicated GraphQL client like [Insomnia](https://insomnia.rest){: rel="nofollow"} or [GraphiQL](https://github.com/skevy/graphiql-app){: rel="nofollow"}. _Note: As of the writing of these examples, the latest version of Postman does not currently support viewing GraphQL Schemas from a URL, but does support autocompletion._

 !!! warning
     Please replace the URL in the below examples with the one pointing to **your** Spacelift account.